How FSAs Maximize Your Employment Benefits

 A Flexible Spending Account (FSA), also called a flex plan or reimbursement account is an employer-sponsored benefit that allows you to pay for eligible medical expenses on a pre-tax basis (there are also similar accounts for dependent and child-care expenses).

 An FSA saves you money by reducing your income taxes.
 The contributions you make to a Flexible Spending Account are deducted from your pay BEFORE your Federal, State, or Social Security Taxes are calculated and are never reported to the IRS.
 The end result is that you decrease your taxable income and increase your spendable income.
-You can save hundreds or even thousands of dollars a year.
+You can save hundreds or even thousands of dollars a year by contributing to an FSA.

-At the beginning of the plan year (which usually starts January 1st), your employer asks you how much money you want to contribute for the year (there are limits).
+At the beginning of the plan year (which usually starts January 1st), your employer asks you how much money you want to contribute for the year.
+For 2019, you can add $2,700 to a health FSA.
+The limit increases to $5,000 for dependent care FSAs.

 You have only one opportunity a year to enroll unless you have a qualified "family status change," such as marriage, birth, divorce, or loss of a spouse's insurance coverage.
 The amount you designate for the year is taken out of your paycheck in equal installments each pay period and placed in a special account by your employer.